MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisclearnblflag.md

 The flag in the **NblFlags** member of the **NET_BUFFER_LIST** structure to clear.

-## -returns

-This macro does not return a value.

 ## -remarks

 NDIS drivers use the **NdisClearNblFlag** macro to clear the specified flag (*\_F*) in the **NblFlags** member of a [**NET_BUFFER_LIST**](ns-ndis-_net_buffer_list.md) structure.